Mordoklejka99/pacman/README.md

 # Compiling under Linux
-Makefile is not yet made, so in order to compile, run: g++ src/*.cpp -lsfml-graphics -lsfml-window -lsfml-system -o pacman
+Run compile.sh to compile project.
+The following line is used to compile: g++ src/*.cpp -lsfml-graphics -lsfml-window -lsfml-system -o pacman

 In order to compile, the following packages are required: